 - Provide feedback about the sessions you attend.
 Microsoft is listening and you can help shape the next TechEd by just filling out the surveys.

 - Ice-cream bars come out around 2:30.
 Be on the lookout for the coolers.
 They disappear fast.
 There are usually frozen fruit bars available too.
+Last TechEd these were not there so maybe they are cutting back.

 - For you coffee and tea drinkers, you should bring a travel mug with you or if you get one as swag from a vendor, you can use that since it will hold more liquid and keep your drink hot longer than the paper cup at the coffee and tea stations.